ccapp413/Inelastic-Dark-Matter-Upscattering/README.md

 # Inelastic-Dark-Matter-Upscattering
-Inelastic dark matter upscahttering in the Earth.
+Inelastic dark matter upscattering in the Earth.